 The 10+ best Prime Day toy deals: Save on Lego, Radio Flyer, Nerf and more

 Never hear them say "I'm bored" again.
 Summer can and should be all fun and games.
-Luckily, today's Amazon Prime Day toy deals include a slew of outdoor and indoor delights on mega-sale that'll keep kids of all ages happy all through summer and beyond!
+Luckily, today's final Amazon Prime Day toy deals include a slew of outdoor and indoor delights on mega-sale that'll keep kids of all ages happy all through summer and beyond!
 From a popular board game that's 70% off and a $6 tie-dye kit to a full-on inflatable waterpark that's $110 off, there's plenty here to occupy the playful ones in your life.
 It's a good time to stock up on holiday gifts, too.
-And when you're done here, take a gander at the best Prime Day deals going strong now.
+And when you're done here, take a gander at the best Prime Day deals going strong now — it's the last day to save.

 Banzai Bump N' Bounce Body Bumpers$14$20Save $6